SilverVenom-31/WebsiteMonitor/README.md

 # WebsiteMonitor

 * Quick Automation for monitoring websites, so we can run a script to check if there are any changes in specific website.
+No need to go personally and check it.

-### Compatibility: MacOs, Linux
+#### Compatibility: MacOs, Linux

-#### Urls of website to be monitored should be stored in a file: $Project_Directory/Docs/
+#### Urls of website should be stored in a file path: $Project_Directory/Docs/

 ### command for executing:
 ./setup.sh $PWD